-Eco friendly travel, relates directly to the enviroment including being aware of and minimizing your impact on the physical environment.
+Eco friendly travel, relates directly to the environment including being aware of and minimizing your impact on the physical environment.

 photo credit: Nicholas T

 It means understanding, respecting, and supporting the cultures and people in the area you are visiting.
-We like this definition from Lonely Planet:

 Responsible tourism can be more-or-less defined as travel that takes into consideration the ‘triple bottom line’ issues of: